jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties.
 And holding a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses of the Industrial Age will never empower you with Internet Age technology.
 Blockbuster didn't want internet streaming.
-Newspapers didn't want online classifieds.
-Universities didn't want web-based education.
+Newspapers didn't adopt online classifieds.
+Universities didn't institute web-based education.

 Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're watching CNN, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.
+But, we're rushing to figure out how to work from home, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.